 Why is it, however, that spring brings with it SO MUCH WORK!

 It took me the better part of Saturday to clean the garage and lately, I’m into doing a little redecorating and “spiffing” in our home.
-You may recall that a little over two years ago we had a broken water pipe which resulted in a flood in our home.
-That little disaster took MONTHS to get everything replaced, cleaned up and put back into place.
+Freshening up feels so good!

 So, how about we freshen up a classic dish, too?
 Classic Chicken Parmigiana is an Italian-American dish that’s breaded and fried.
 However, whenever I make Chicken Parmigiana for clients, I always bake it to make it a little lighter.